 Fourthly, you need to be careful about where and how you sell to make sure you don't get scammed and you get your payment in full.

-For a lot of my handbags, given the brands they were and because I barely used them, I was able to get what I paid or more than what I paid due to the insane price increases - Lucky me.
-For others I let them go at bargain prices.
+For most of my handbags, given the brands they were and because I barely used them, I was able to get what I paid or more than what I paid due to the insane price increases - Lucky me.
+For a few others, I let them go at bargain prices.
 Fortunately for my foolish self I did not get scammed.

-Now I'm proud to say that while my designer handbag weakness will never go away (and neither will I allow it), I have a well curated small collection of handbags that I really want and that I really use and plan to use for a very long time to come.
+Now I'm proud to say that while my designer handbag weakness will never go away, I have a well curated small collection of handbags that I really want and that I really use and plan to use for a very long time to come.
 And the rest of my hard earned money is where I'd rather see it, invested and working hard for me and my future self :)

 Bola Sokunbi is the founder of Clever Girl Finance and she's passionate about helping women take control of their money so they can live life on their own terms.